nesdoug/SPEZ/Readme.txt

     - changed icon
     - save tiles in range
     - load tiles to selected tile
+2.1 - added a "smart import" for metatiles
+    - output says 8x8 and 16x16 istead of 8 and 16
+	- white box on tile selection resizes to the currently selected sprite size (apply large, eg)
+    - clicking on a listbox will highlight a tile
+	- minor change on "use top left pixel as transparent"
+	- moving metasprites past the edge won't deform them
+	- less strict in moving sprites past edges
+	- default priority has been changed to 2
+	- allow small images to be imported as palettes
+	  (as small as 2x1) to allow 16x1 images as a palette
+	- importing images only blanks the tiles it needs

 Note, the RLE is a special compression format that I wrote, specifically for SNES maps (but could be used for tiles).